 Pain management: the importance of taking painkillers systematically

-Post-operative pain may be present, but is generally well controlled with regular intake of analgesics.
-It’s important not to wait for pain to set in before taking a tablet.
-In fact, taking them preventively, as prescribed by your doctor, will ensure that your treatment is more effective, and that you are as comfortable as possible.
+Postoperative pain may be present after penile implant surgery, but it is generally well controlled with regular use of pain medication.
+It is important not to wait until the pain develops before taking a pill.
+In fact, taking medication preventively, as prescribed by your doctor, allows for better treatment effectiveness and optimal comfort.

 Applying an ice pack: a simple gesture to reduce swelling